cirosantilli/linux-cheat/network/README.md

 Each program listens on an specific port which is set by convention.

-Ports from 1 - 1023 are also known as "well-known ports" or "priviledged ports".
-On UNIX-like systems, only priviledged users (`root`) can bind to those ports.
+Ports from 1 - 1023 are also known as "well-known ports" or "privileged ports".
+On UNIX-like systems, only privileged users (`root`) can bind to those ports.
 All have reserved or standardized functions by an organization called IANA: <http://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers>.

 The ports form 1024 to 49151 are the so called "registered ports".
 Projects can make a request to IANA to register one of thoe posts as used in order to avoid port clashes.
 On most systems, it is possible to bind to those ports without `sudo`.